YouTube Data MCP server

 Security Best Practices

-• Keep your API key secure and never commit it to version control
+• Store your API key securely and never commit it to version control

-• Manage your API key through environment variables
+• Manage keys through environment variables or configuration files

 • Set usage limits for your API key to prevent unauthorized use